MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Psychiatry Clerkship

 Students accompany attending psychiatrists, psychologist, or clinical social workers—or a combination thereof—on initial patient assessments, as well as on follow-up visits, and are encouraged to actively participate in each patient encounter, including conducting patient evaluations with supervision.
 Behavioral health patient encounters occur throughout the hospital, as well as in an office-based outpatient psychiatric setting.
-Students also assess acute psychiatric patients at an adult emergency setting with an assigned attending psychiatrist.
+Students also assess acutely ill psychiatric patients at an adult emergency setting with an assigned attending psychiatrist.

 Surgery Clerkship